Chevreul's salt

-Chevreul's salt (copper(I,II) sulfite dihydrate, Cu_{2}SO_{3}•CuSO_{3}•2H_{2}O or Cu_{3}(SO_{3})_{2}•2H_{2}O), is a copper salt which was prepared for the first time by a French chemist Michel Eugène Chevreul in 1812.
+Chevreul's salt (copper(I,II) sulfite dihydrate, Cu2SO3*CuSO3*2H2O or Cu3(SO3)2*2H2O), is a copper salt which was prepared for the first time by a French chemist Michel Eugène Chevreul in 1812.
 Its unusual property is that it contains copper in both of its common oxidation states, making it a mixed-valence complex.
 It is insoluble in water and stable in air.
 What was known as Rogojski's salt is a mixture of Chevreul's salt and metallic copper.